Skip to content

 The price is determined by the ratio of reserves in the pool.
 When you buy tokens:

-1. You add SOL to the pool
+1. You add the quote asset to the pool

 2. The pool gives you tokens